 Please contact us at firstname.lastname@example.org or 206-634-0919 if this application format is not accessible to you for any reason.

-New Media Gallery applications are evaluated and awarded by a multidisciplinary selection panel.
-The panelists change each year, and are all established artists and arts professionals invited by Jack Straw staff.
-The names of the panelists will be made public after the selection process has been completed.
+Writers Program applications are evaluated and awarded by an invited curator.
+The curators change each year.
 All applicants will be notified of the results in writing.
-Please allow at least twelve weeks after deadline dates for the review and notification process to be completed.
+Please allow at least eight weeks after deadline dates for the review and notification process to be completed.
 The first Writers Program mandatory meeting will take place in January 2023.

 QUESTIONS?
 Please carefully read the Frequently Asked Questions on our website.